CLAIRE-Labo/python-ml-research-template/README.md

    ```
     - If you plan to develop on your local computer, clone it there.
     - If you plan to develop on your remote server (with direct access over say SSH, e.g. EPFL HaaS), clone it there.
-    - If you plan to develop or deploy on a managed cluster (e.g. EPFL IC RunAI cluster), clone on your local machine
+    - If you plan to develop or deploy on a managed cluster (e.g. EPFL Run:ai clusters), clone on your local machine
       (ideally an AMD64 platform, or plan to have a Docker engine on an AMD64 platform.
       For CLAIRE members we have the `claire-build-machine`.)